test

 80% of small oil spills arise from operational accidents during loading, discharging, and bunkering within inland environments.
 There are many start-ups and modern technology entrepreneurs looking to find ways to solve this problem.
 This includes the innovative technological solution from RanMarine, founded in 2016.

 RanMarine Technology developed the WasteShark, the world’s first data harvesting Autonomous Surface Vessel (ASV) designed to remove unwanted material from urban water.
 The WasteShark can remotely controlled as well as autonomous.
 It relies on minimal manpower to collect, detect and analyse water, exposed to unquantifiable, small oil spills in large areas such as ports, marinas and harbours., It boasts a 500kg debris cleaning capacity per day – it is a solution for monitoring oil pollution, but also a solution to the exponentially growing plastic problem.
+Since then the company has expanded the platform and developed the MegaShark and the OilShark will build on this for the capture of hydrocarbons.

 This invention should help to assist authorities to verify compliance with pollution regulations, by flagging and identifying polluter infringements, in particular negligence and failure to report unknown incidents, which could result in severe fines.
 Its successful series A funding last year demonstrates investor interest, increasing traction and huge potential.